-On behalf of its clients, the Institute carries out financial activities authorized by the AIF, and offers the following services: acceptance of deposits, asset management, certain custodial functions, international payment transfers through correspondent banks, and holding salary and pension accounts of employees of the Holy See and the Vatican City State.
+On behalf of its clients, the Institute carries out financial activities authorised by the ASIF, and offers the following services: acceptance of deposits, asset management, certain custodial functions, international payment transfers through correspondent banks, and holding salary and pension accounts of employees of the Holy See and Vatican City State.

-Credit activity is residual and strictly subject to constraints of the internal policies as established by the Board of Superintendence.
+Credit activity is residual and strictly subject to the limits of the ASIF authorization and constraints established by the Board of Superintendence.

-The IOR does not issue, underwrite or place securities.
+No funding activities are carried out on the interbank market and IOR does not issue, underwrite or place debt securities.

-Accounts opened at the IOR by authorized customers meet the requirements of the legislation on preventing and combating money-laundering and the financing of terrorism in force in the Vatican City State.
+Accounts opened at the IOR by authorised customers meet the requirements of the legislation in force in Vatican City State on preventing and combating money laundering and the financing of terrorism.

-Customers are provided with services in IOR offices located in the Vatican City State.
-The IOR has no other locations.
+Customers are provided with services in IOR offices located in Vatican City State.
+The Institute has no branches.

 Customers served by the Institute include:

-a) Institutional counterparties (Sovereign Institutions of the Holy See and Vatican City State and related entities, nunciatures and apostolic delegations, embassies and diplomats accredited to the Holy See);
+a) Sovereign Institutions of the Holy See and Vatican City State and related entities, nunciatures and apostolic delegations, embassies and diplomats accredited to the Holy See;

-b) Non-institutional counterparties (Institutes of Consecrated Life and Societies of Apostolic Life, Dioceses and other Vatican legal canonical or civil entities as legal persons; clerics and members of Institutes of Consecrated Life and Societies of Apostolic Life, employees and retirees of the Vatican as natural persons).
+b) Institutes of Consecrated Life and Societies of Apostolic Life, Dioceses and other Vatican canonical or civil entities as legal persons; clerics and members of Institutes of Consecrated Life and Societies of Apostolic Life, employees and retirees of the Vatican as natural persons.